DemonDaddy22/Front-End-Game/README.md

   - a reset button to reset the game
   - track number of moves
   - state of the game needs to be persisted

+- [Pixel Art](/src/PixelArt) -> Implement pixel art board with the following conditions

+  - user can select a colour from colour palette
+  - on clicking an empty cell, selected colour gets filled in the cell
+  - on dragging over the cells, a constant faded colour gets filled in the cells